-plagiarism-the representation, intentionally or unwittingly, of the ideas, words or work of another person without proper, clear and explicit acknowledgment;
+Definition: Plagiarism is defined as the representation, intentionally or unwittingly, of the ideas, words or work of another person/source without proper, clear and explicit acknowledgment.
+The use of translated materials and /or AI generated unless indicated and acknowledged, is also considered plagiarism.